 There are certain user interface design patterns that have been developed for each mobile platform, so users will feel quite at home using your mobile application.

 Most expensive to create:

-The main reason native mobile apps are costly is because it requires developing on two different platforms and therefore requires two different programming skillsets.
+The main reason native mobile apps are costly is that it requires developing on two different platforms and therefore require two different programming skill sets.
 Additionally, increased complexity also means more components and more time to be invested to create the app.

 Hybrid Mobile Application

 Hybrid mobile applications are exactly what you think they are – they combine the best of the web and native app development has to offer.
 It might be an attractive option for smaller-scale projects.